kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 # Final Thoughts

-I recommend using the functional instantiation pattern for code clarity and avoiding unnecessary usage of the **this** keyword.
-However, if many, many instances of an object are needed, and they share the same methods, than using the pseudoclassical is most appropriate.
+I recommend using the functional instantiation pattern for code clarity and to avoid unnecessary usage of the **this** keyword.
+However, if many, many instances of an object are needed, and they share the same methods, then using the pseudoclassical pattern is your best bet.

 [*Object.create()*]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create
 [syntactic sugar]: https://en.wikipedia.org/wiki/Syntactic_sugar